The 10 Snobbiest Places In Indiana For 2023

 • Private schools per capita (Higher is snobbier)

 From there, we ranked each of our 116 places in each category with scores from one to 116.
 We then averaged each places ranking into one overall score, where the lowest score went to the snobbiest place in Indiana.
-So lets all flip a table in honor of Zionsville (with our pinkies up, of course.)
+So lets all flip a table in honor of Carmel (with our pinkies up, of course.)

 Before you get upset and ruin your blowout or something drastic here, lets remember that this is all in good fun.
 Would we live in one of these 10 places if we had the chance?
 Of course, we would.